yiyangzhang-hz/ai-agents-for-beginners/00-course-setup/README.md

 Once you've logged in, select your subscription in the terminal.

-## Access the environment variables.
+## Access the environment variables

 We'll import `os` and `load_dotenv` so that you can access the environment variables.